 teachers; 2 floors of grameenhq have already started teaching 40 village girls while nike's 5 million dollars builds a proper

-if you can promise you can make a SB happen for dr yunus or journalise
+teaching hospital centre in dhaka if you can promise you can make a SB happen for dr yunus or journalise

 a world leading case connecting your region or life's pplication area, please write to zasheem who is coordinating